Maxwell, New Mexico

 Maxwell is a village in Colfax County, New Mexico, United States.
-The population was 254 at the 2010 census, down from 274 in 2000.
+As of the 2020 census, Maxwell had a population of 224.
 Maxwell was established in 1879 as a railroad town on the Atchison, Topeka and Santa Fe Railway.
 It was named in honor of Lucien Maxwell, who provided the land for the original townsite from his Maxwell Land Grant.

 Geography

 Maxwell is located near the center of Colfax County in the valley of the Canadian River.
 Interstate 25 passes through the east side of the village, with access from Exit 426.
 I-25 leads north 26 mi to Raton, the Colfax County seat, and southwest 81 mi to Las Vegas.

 According to the United States Census Bureau, the village has a total area of 1.23 km2, all land.

 The United States Fish and Wildlife Service manages the Maxwell National Wildlife Refuge, located 2 mi northwest of the village.
 The refuge offers excellent birding opportunities during the spring and fall migrations.
-It consists of several lakes, fields and woodlots managed for birds and the areas other wildlife.
+It consists of several lakes, fields and woodlots managed for birds and the area's other wildlife.

+Climate

+According to the Köppen Climate Classification system, Maxwell has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Maxwell was 100 F on June 27, 1953, July 4, 1953, July 5, 1953, July 4, 1957, July 3, 1960, July 6, 1966, June 29, 1998, July 13, 2003, and June 28, 2013, while the coldest temperature recorded was -35 F on January 13, 1963.